steelwheels/JSTerminal/Documents/UsersManual.md

 ## Preference window
 You can change the terminal attributes by preference window.
 ![Preference window](./Images/preference-screenshot.png)

+### Home directory
+Set the home directory for you.
+Each users can have user's own directory.
+### Size
+Define the number of columns and rows in the terminal.
+### Font
+Define the kind of the font and it's size for the terminal.
+### Color
+Define the foreground and background color of the terminal.

 # Related document
 * [README.md](https://github.com/steelwheels/JSTerminal): Top level document of this application.